Some of the offers on this page may have expired.

 A secured credit card is a type of card backed by collateral, usually in the form of a deposit from the cardholder.
-The typical person who gets a secured card has no credit history or a low credit score, but the deposit makes a secured card easier to qualify for.
+The typical consumer who gets a secured card has no credit history or a low credit score, but the deposit makes a secured card easier to qualify for.
+You might have an opportunity to upgrade to an unsecured card with no deposit if you use the secured card responsibly.

-A secured card can be more than a convenient way to pay for the things you buy every day.
+A secured credit card can be more than just a convenient way to make your everyday purchases.
 It can also give you an opportunity to establish or rebuild credit.
-Whether you need to build your credit history or get back on track financially, responsible use of a secured card could provide a starting point.
+Whether you need to build your credit history or get back on track financially, responsible use of a secured credit card could provide a starting point.

 Check out the expert advice and recommendations on this page to get the information you need to know.